piquedeux/fbo/README.md

 - Clear separation: shared code vs. per-blog data.
 - Practical isolation: each blog can be managed independently.
 - Straightforward operations: simple files for content, predictable paths for media.

-In short, FBO is a focused publishing platform, not a theme or template package.